If a course has limited enrollment, it is noted in the course description and course search results.

 - If the course is full when you register, you may register for a place on the waitlist.
 You are charged full tuition.

 - If the waitlist is full, the course is closed to further registration until space becomes available again.

 - If the course is closed, we encourage you to keep checking the course availability using the course catalog.
 Courses often reopen as space becomes available, especially after registration and payment deadlines.

 - Pay your balance in full.
 If you do not pay your balance in full by the payment deadline, you risk being dropped from all courses and waitlists.
 If you are dropped for non-payment, you remain eligible to register for courses until registration ends.
 However, there is no guarantee space will still be available in the courses or on the waitlists from which you were dropped.

-- Log in to online services regularly to see if you are still waitlisted.
+- Log in to MyDCE regularly to see if you are still waitlisted.
 Your waitlist position is based on the date and time of your registration.
 We cannot predict your chances for admission.

 - Check your email.
 After being admitted to a course or closed off of a waitlist, you will be sent an email message by the next business day advising you to view your course schedule to see the registration change.

 - Pay your balance in full.
 You are charged full tuition to be on a waitlist.
 If you do not pay your balance in full by the payment deadline, you risk being dropped from all courses and waitlists.
 If you are dropped for non-payment, you remain eligible to register for courses until registration ends.
 However, there is no guarantee space will still be available in the courses or on the waitlists from which you were dropped.
 You may also drop from a waitlist for a full-tuition refund at any time before the 100% tuition refund deadline.